The Best Step Stool

 Long-term test notes

-We’ve had our picks on hand for the last six months and while a step stool just isn’t something we subject to daily use, we did give our picks a good run recently when painting our living room.
+We’ve had our picks on hand for the last eight months and while a step stool just isn’t something we subject to daily use, we did give our picks a good run recently when painting our living room.
 Since there were two of us painting, we used the Gorilla EasyReach side by side with the Rubbermaid.
 The Gorilla’s higher reach was definitely an asset, and the safety bar made using it very comfortable, even when leaning to reach a ceiling corner.
 It did a great job, with two caveats: my wife thought the lower step was too narrow and a little uncomfortable, and I (at 230 pounds) could definitely sense that the I was at the upper limit of the Gorilla’s weight range.
 The Rubbermaid held me up without complaint.
 My wife still preferred the Gorilla despite this, and I’d definitely prefer the Gorilla once I lose a few pounds.

 The Adams Quick Fold is the smallest and lowest stool we tested, but it was highly rated by Amazon users.
 It only offers a top step height of only 8.5”, but its folded dimensions are a petite 16” x 13” x 2.75” (HWD) and it only weighs 3 lbs.
 Despite its small size, it’s rated for 300 lbs.
 Like with the Rubbermaid EZ Fold, a portion of the legs extends up along the sides of the step, giving the user something to brace his or her feet against.
 Testers felt unstable on the small top step, despite the low lift.
 It might be okay for situations where portability matters more than stability, like getting into and out of a truck, but the Gorilla is better for everyday use.